Experiences

 We know that it can be a long and confusing process.
 At BBVA we want to help you on your way to entrepreneurship, which is why we have developed this guide, to tell you everything you need to know to achieve it.

 To ensure that starting a business doesn't dampen your entrepreneurial spirit, join BBVA, and you will receive specialized advice free of charge on how to set up your company.
-Also, you can save up to €720 gross by paying your taxes and/or social security contributions by direct debit in your new Empresas Bienvenida Account.
+And an account with no fees or conditions so you can grow your business from day one.

 You always have more chances for success if your idea is well developed.